Review and discuss a pull request

 You can also create to-do lists that can act as a reminder to ensure that changes made to a pull request before merging are completed by creating a pull request task.

 Depending on the feedback provided by reviewers, the author may then update a pull request with new commits.
 This may be to clean up the code, resolve any outstanding tasks, or improve the quality of the code.
 They can also apply suggestions to quickly make code changes for minor issues like typos.

 Once the cycles of reviewer feedback and new commits has reached a conclusion, a pull request can either be merged to its target branch, or declined if the changes are not to be merged.

 Review a pull request

-Bitbucket allows you to add one or more reviewers to a single pull request who can then approve (or reject) the request.
-Pull requests give those who maintain the repository the ability to review the quality of the code that’s specified in the pull request.
+Bitbucket Server allows you to add one or more reviewers to a single pull request who can then approve, or decline the request.
+Pull requests give those who have access to the repository, the ability to review the quality of the code that’s specified in the pull request.

 To review a pull request

 - Access the pull request by either following links from an email notification, selecting a notification within the pull request inbox (in the upper-right), or searching for a pull request by clicking Pull requests on the sidebar (read more about searching for pull requests).

 - Review the changes and comments left by your teammates within the pull request.